 Why Do We Lose Control of Our Emotions? – This doodle video shows the brain and its relation to emotions.

-The Grump Monkey read-aloud – The grumpy monkey shows that it’s okay to express your feelings.
+The Grump Monkey read-aloud – The grumpy monkey shows that expressing your feelings is okay.

-In My Heart read-aloud – This read-aloud highlights various feelings well all experience.
+In My Heart read-aloud – This read-aloud highlights various feelings we all experience.

 Children’s Books about Emotions & Feelings